-If you drive an electric car or are planning to buy one, knowing how to save money on your charging costs will make sure you get value for money and minimise the carbon cost of each mile.
+If you drive an electric car or are planning to buy one, knowing how to save money on your charging costs will not only make sure you get value for money but also minimise the carbon cost of each mile.

 Electric cars may still seem 'new' technology, but with a government ban on the sale of new petrol and diesel cars already brought forward to 2030, our roads are going to change fast.